-With the introduction of Personal Computer and Adobe, most of the illustrators turned to the new digital machines.
+The advent of personal computers and the increased functionality of illustration software like Adobe saw the dawn of a new era in the age-old industry.
 “Illustrator 88” was the first version of Adobe launched in 1988.
-Until that time most of the illustration works were “out-house” work.
-Every designing firm in the US and the UK shifted their illustrations from outside the office to inside.
-Most of the companies were centered in cities at that time.
-However artists and illustrators started moving out of offices and started working from home because of the new technology.
-They accepted as many clients as they could and gave the work on time.
-These illustrators thus came to be called as freelance illustrators.
-Not much later, modern illustration software programmes pervaded the illustration industry.
+Until that time most of the illustration projects were “out-house” work.
+Thereafter, every designing firm in the US and the UK shifted their illustration work from outside the office to inside.
+Meanwhile, the artists and illustrators started moving out of offices and working from home because of the flexibility and mobility afforded by the new technology.
+Soon, becoming a freelance illustrator became the order of the day.
+As long as the illustration work was professional and produced to the deadline, this new arrangement worked well for everyone.